Noyemberyan: History

 Historically, the area of modern-day Noyemberyan was part of the Koghbapor (Կողբափոր) canton of Gugark, the 13th province of Greater Armenia.
 Not much information is known about the origins of the settlement.
 However, the region was part of the Kingdom of Tashir-Dzoraget between the 10th and 12th centuries.
 The region was devastated during the Mongol invasions in 1236.
 Later, it was ruled by the Zakarids in the 13–14th centuries.

 The 13th-century Mshkavank Monastery and Surp Sarkis Church, which are located in the immediate vicinity of the town, suggest that the settlement was formed during the 13th century.

 In 1501–02, most of the Eastern Armenian territories including the settlement of Barana (modern-day Noyemberyan) were swiftly conquered by the emerging Safavid dynasty of Iran led by Shah Ismail I.

 The territories of present-day Lori and Tavush provinces along with the neighboring Georgia, became part of the Russian Empire in 1800–01.
 The territories became an official region of Russia as per the Treaty of Gulistan signed between Imperial Russia and Qajar Persia in October 1813, following the Russo-Persian War of 1804–13.
 In 1840, the Elizavetpol uezd was formed and most of the territories of Tavush became part of the newly founded administrative division of the Russian Empire.
 Later in 1868, the Elisabethpol Governorate was established and Tavush became part of the newly formed Kazakh uezd of the governorate.

-After the short-lived independent Republic of Armenia in 1918–20, the Soviet Red Army entered the Armenian village of Barana on 29 November 1920 and the Armenian Soviet Socialist Republic was officially declared on 2 December 1920.
+After the short-lived independent Armenia in 1918–20, the Soviet Red Army entered the Armenian village of Barana on 29 November 1920 and the Armenian Soviet Socialist Republic was officially declared on 2 December 1920.
 In 1937, the Noyemberyan raion of Soviet Armenia was formed.
 One year later, the village Barana was renamed Noyemberyan to become the centre of the raion.
 In 1971, Noyemberyan received the status of an urban-type settlement.
 During the Soviet days, food-processing—mainly dairy products—was the most developed industrial sector in Noyemberyan.

 Following the independence of Armenia in 1991, Noyemberyan was given the status of a town within the newly founded Tavush Province as per the administrative reforms of 1995.
 In 2016, the municipality of Noyemberyan was enlarged to include the nearby rural settlements of Baghanis, Barekamavan, Berdavan, Dovegh, Jujevan, Koti, Voskepar and Voskevan.